Trekking in Nepal in the summer season

 Dangers/Inconveniences of trekking in Nepal during the May and June Summer months.

 - All food on the menu might not be available.

-- The toilet floors could be wet and dirty due to the damp and muddy trails.
+- The toilet floors could be wet and dirty due to damp and muddy trails.

-- The paths could muddy due to the summer rain/snowfall.
-On the other hand, the trail could be slippery, and dirt can camouflage slippery tree roots.
+- The paths could be muddy due to the summer rain/snowfall.
+But on the other hand, the trail could be slippery, and dirt can camouflage slippery tree roots.

 - There could be very windy conditions in the higher elevations.